gardener/garden-setup/README.md

 ## Procedure

+To install Gardener in your base cluster, a command line tool [sow](https://github.com/gardener/sow) is used.
+It depends on other tools to be installed.
+To make it simple, we have created a Docker image `` that already contains `sow` and all required tools.
+All you have to do is to execute a [wrapper script](https://github.com/gardener/sow/tree/master/docker/bin) to start `sow` in a Docker container (Docker will download the image from [eu.gcr.io/gardener-project/sow](http://eu.gcr.io/gardener-project/sow) if it is not available locally yet).
+Docker will execute the sow command with the given arguments, and then exits and removes the container again.

-1. Clone the `sow` repository and build a Docker image that contains the command line tool [sow](https://github.com/gardener/sow) and all tools `sow` requires.
-Once the image is built and you have added the path to our [wrapper script](https://github.com/gardener/sow/blame/master/docker/bin/sow) to your `PATH` variable you can call `sow` on the command line.
+1. Clone the `sow` repository and add the path to our [wrapper script](https://github.com/gardener/sow/tree/master/docker/bin) to your `PATH` variable so you can call `sow` on the command line.

     ```bash
     # setup for calling sow via the wrapper
     git clone "https://github.com/gardener/sow"
     cd sow
-    make # will build and tag the image
     export PATH=$PATH:$PWD/docker/bin
     ```

-    > The wrapper script starts `sow` in a Docker container, executes the sow command with the given arguments, and then exits and removes the container again.
-The script also mounts parts of your file system into that container to allow `sow` to persist the state in directory `landscape` which you will create in the next step.

 1. Create a directory for your Gardener landscape and clone this repository into a subdirectory called `crop`:

     ```bash
+    cd ..
     mkdir landscape
     cd landscape
     git clone "https://github.com/gardener/garden-setup" crop
     ```

-1. In your landscape folder, create a configuration file called `acre.yaml`.
-The structure of the configuration file is described [below](#configuration-file-acreyaml).

-    > Do not use file `acre.yaml` in folder `crop`.
-This file is used internally by the installation tool.

 1. If you created the base cluster using GKE you need to convert your `KUBECONFIG` to one that uses basic authentication with Google-specific configuration parameters:

     1. Set your `KUBECONFIG` environment variable to a file that does not exist.
-Do *not* use the one specified in your acre.yaml file.

     1. Download the GKE kubeconfig: